 In this map the Northern Crown lies beside Japan.
 The Cueva de El Castillo drawing is not quite a world map as it highlights only; Asia, the western coast of North and South America, and the Mediterranean Sea region.
 Australia is entirely missing.

 There is also a mark that may represent the Amazon River, and to the north of the Amazon a series of blocks overlap the Caribbean Islands.
 These islands are drawn at the latitude where an ocean crossing from Africa to America is technically the most easiest to achieve.
 In the only north mid-Atlantic hand impression (beside the Gulf of St Lawrence in Canada) there is a series of low lying underwater mountains lying just beneath the surface of the water.
 These undersea mountains were potentially above sea-level during the last ice age.

 Discussion and Conclusions

 The various handprints and animals do not by themselves draw any outline that conclusively prove the drawings were intended to produce a functional map of earth.
 However the drawn constellations do align and position the various symbols to produce a reasonable match.
 Within this study, in the Lascaux cave drawing, the two rows of three dots between the bird on a stick and the Rhino are not discussed.
 Neither are the secondary dots seen in the Castillo painting.
-These features are discussed in more detail in the book 400,000 Years of Stone Age Science, and together with other evidence provided add further data to support the proposed hypothesis.
+These features are discussed in more detail in the book The Long Journey, and together with other evidence provided add further data to support the proposed hypothesis.

 - D. Cunningham, Scotland and the Cygnus Constellation, Midnight Science Vol. 1 (2011-2012), Paper 1.